Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

-# Garbage Collection
+# Memory Management

-Garbage collection is an essential part of a Smalltalk system.
+Safe and efficient memory management is an essential part of a Smalltalk system.
 While the original Smalltalk system approach of creating activation records as heap objects has been replaced with stack allocation, idiomatic Smalltalk still creates a lot of short-term objects that need to be collected.

 AST Smalltalk has several features that minimize garbage creation:
 - activation records (contexts) are stack allocated
 - `nil`, `true`, `false`, Symbols, Characters, SmallIntegers and Floats are all encoded as immediate values
 - SmallIntegers have a wide range (2^51) so extension to BigIntegers (which would be heap-allocated) is rare
-- non-escaping BlockClosures are stack allocated
+- BlockClosures are stack allocated
 - code blocks are generated outside the heap

 AST Smalltalk has several features that minimize the amount of work required by garbage collection: